PelloUsabiaga/ade_ros/README.md

 >[!Note]
 > If you have problems because you have not found some python modules, try to install the problematic modules using sudo.

+### Arduino program

+The Arduino program can be found in /arduino_program/servo_simple/servo_simple.ino.
+It controls the servo with the pin 9.